jeromefroe/dotfiles/install.md

 ## 0. Update System UX Settings

-* If scroll feels unnatural, update it by navigating to System Preferences > Trackpad > "Scroll
+- If scroll feels unnatural, update it by navigating to System Preferences > Trackpad > "Scroll
   Direction: Natural".
-* If applications icons continue to stay in the dock after quitting navigate to System Preferences > Dock > "Show recent applications in Dock".
+- If applications icons continue to stay in the dock after quitting navigate to System Preferences > Dock > "Show recent applications in Dock".
-* To sync your iCloud account to your Mac navigate to System Preferences > iCloud and add your Apple account.
+- To sync your iCloud account to your Mac navigate to System Preferences > iCloud and add your Apple account.
 Note that the passcode for your phone is the one you enter on the lock screen.
+- To ensure the Dock stays hidden except when you scroll over it go to System Preferences > Dock > "Automatically hide and show the Dock".

 ## 1. Clone Dotfiles from Github